ntap-johanneswagner/kompaktlivelab23/README.md

 Keep in mind that some applications may need some extra care once the data is restored (databases for instance).
 In a production setup you'll likely need a more full-blown backup/restore solution.

-As in every scenario, a little clean up at the end:
+Now, a little clean up at the end:

 ```console
 kubectl delete ns busybox